Last Updated on

 MARTINI GLASS / COCKTAIL GLASS

 Have you ever had a Gin and Tonic in Spain?
-It's served in a balloon glass and I don't see why we should serve them that way here.
+It's served in a Balloon Glass and I don't see why we should serve them that way here.
 It looks much more summery than a highball glass (coming to that one soon).
 I wouldn't think of serving my Pomada (Mahon Gin and Lemonade) in any other glass!

 Ever enjoyed a Tom Collins - gin, lemonade and soda water?
-Then you drank it out of a Collins glass.
+Then you drank it out of a High Ball glass.
 It's the soda water that is key here.
 Highballs usually contain cocktails with a bit of soda water added to them.
 It's perfect for tall drinks with mixers that are served with a straw (only paper ones please!) such as mojitos!
 Technically, the collins and the highball are differnt but for your home bar, it doens't really make that much of a difference!

 I'm sure you've done many a shot in your time.
 My new favorite is the Lebanese shot which I had in Cyprus recently: ¾ shot vodka. ¼ shot lemon juice.
 2-3 drops of Tabasco sauce and a single pitted olive.
-They are usually made with thicker glass so you can slam them down on the bar once you've finished shooting the shot!
+They are usually made with thicker shot glasses so you can slam them down on the bar once you've finished shooting the shot!

 NICK & NORA GLASS